32.0280° N, 112.8320° W

 Now, this is an interesting one.
 While the days are absolutely beautiful in the winter, nights can be downright freezing.
 Something we learned quite quickly when we drove up to the visitor center of the park and found that the expected temperature that night was going to be 14 degrees….
 Yeah, we love camping, but that just does not sound that fun.

 There is something so exciting about heading to the desert in the winter.
 For us, two semi-desert rats, we have had our fair share of desert adventures - in all seasons.
-And while the fall is magical, especially in places such as Moab and Escalante, the winter brings with it its own beauty, excitement, and peace.
+And while the fall is magical, especially in places such as Moab, Utah and Grand-Staircase Escalante National Monument (read our full adventure guide on this national monument), the winter brings with it its own beauty, excitement, and peace.

 If you are brave enough to face some colder temperatures in places like Bandelier and Monument Valley, you will find the place mostly to yourself (if it was easy, everyone would do it right?).
-And if you are smart and decide to head to well-temped places like Organ Pipe Cactus NM or Saguaro NP, you will be rewarded with stunning landscapes, glorious sunny days, and best of all, no creepy-crawlies.
+And if you are smart and decide to head to well-temped places like Organ Pipe Cactus National Monument or Saguaro National Park, you will be rewarded with stunning landscapes, glorious sunny days, and best of all, no creepy-crawlies.

 So instead of booking a vacation to some tropical beach, instead consider adventuring in the American Southwest.
 You will be surprised at how beautiful, exciting, and wonderful it truly is (though that could just be all the positive energy vortexes that are located there…).